-Inclusive Cities projects explore issues of urbanisation, citizenship, environmental sustainability, social and economic integration and power under conditions of rapid modernisation and rapid urban growth, often coupled with inadequate governance and weak institutional capacity.
+Complex Cities of the Global South projects explore issues of urbanisation, citizenship, environmental sustainability, social and economic integration and power under conditions of rapid modernisation and rapid urban growth, often coupled with inadequate governance and weak institutional capacity.
 This section of Complex Cities explores how good governance, planning and design can be deployed to promote access to public goods, improve livelihoods and liveability, tackle mobility problems, achieve affordable housing, resolve conflicts over land in terms that recognise the contributions of urban communities and other actors, through sustainable modes of development.
-Slum upgrading strategies are part of this research topic.

 Urban informality can be defined in many ways and is highly contested.
 Scholars have identified three schools of thought characterising debates on informal urbanisation: dualist, legalist and structuralist.
 Despite various critical accounts, a dualistic framework for the study of informality persists.
 The assumption of formality as the ‘norm’ and informality as an anomaly can still be read in practice and policy.
 In recent discourses, this binary opposition is being addressed by several authors, forcing a more nuanced understanding of what is “informal”.
 Here, we see informal urbanisation as intrinsically connected to modernisation and rapid urbanisation processes, but lacking basic features that characterise the formal city, such as land and/or property legal ownership and access to adequate sanitation, for instance.